rdf-elixir/website/content/grax/ids.md

 }
 ```

 This also makes it particularly easy to build nested graph structures, where we can provide linked resources just as a map (as long as everything is included to produce the ids).
-Let's suppose we also have an `:author` link property in our `Book` schema which links to an `Author` schema with an id schema, which for the sake of simplicity is based on the schema (although this is not a good idea in terms of uniqueness).
+Let's suppose we also have an `:author` link property in our `Book` schema which links to an `Author` schema with an id schema, which for the sake of simplicity is based on the name (although this is not a good idea in terms of uniqueness).
 This allows us to build a our book like this:

 ```elixir
 iex> Book.build!(